SchroedingersBit/PfortGTPanama/README.md

 ### Programming
 In [programming](/programming) we explain the important part of coding.
 We describe and explain our structure, the decision for C++ and the two focal points [Open Challenge](/programming/OpenChallenge) and [Obstacle Challenge](/programming/ObstacleChallenge), as well as our actual [Overall Program](programming/OverallRace).
 ### Vehicle
 In [vehicle](/vehicle/) it is shown in detail how our car is built.
 The [components](/vehicle/components) of the car are shown, how they are assembled and which of them were bought or 3D-printed.
 In [electronics](/vehicle/electronics) we explain the wiring and discuss the regulation of the the power supply for the motors and sensors.
-Besides that we discuss the [motors](/vehicle/motors) the car is equipped with and what made us decide to do this.
+Besides that we discuss the [motors](/vehicle/motors) the car is equipped with and the motivation behinde our decission.
 Furthermore, our used [sensors](/vehicle/sensors), their special feautures and their purpose are explained.
 Additionally, [3D printing](/vehicle/3Dprinting) lists our files and work for our printed parts.
 ### Pictures
 In [pictures](/pictures) there are photos of the car from different angles as well as our team photo.